pensjonatus/flash-fiction/blog/always-want-more.md

 ---
-title: 'Always Want More'
+title: Always Want More
 date: '2012-12-02'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 "You're one lucky bastard," said one of the guys, and I just nodded, looking